markvanwijnen/TerminateApplication/README.md

 ## Usage

-1. We declare an `terminateApplication` environment value.
+1. We declare a `terminateApplication` environment value.
 2. Then, we can call this wherever we want to terminate the application.

 ```swift